Dubai College: Campus

 A new 950-seat auditorium began construction in 2007, and was opened in 2009.
 A Wi-Fi network was implemented into the Sixth Form centre in 2010 and the entire school in 2011.

 The school has recently built a Sports Pavilion.
 In 2018 the school opened a new Reception Building and a Teaching and Learning Centre.

+In 2020 the school built a new SPACE building (sports and performing arts center of excellence) which currently houses the indoor gym, fitness suite and swimming pool.
+It also houses the state of the art black box theatre, drama classrooms and several individual music practice rooms.

+In 2024, the new Jafar center was opened spanning three floors housing the maths, art and computer science departments as well as a cafe, the library, several harkness rooms and DC studios.

-Student Body
+Student body

 As of 2018 there were 951 students, with 50% originating from British families and the remainder from other foreign nationalities.

-Extracurricular Activities
+Extracurricular activities

 Over 130 extracurricular activities are participated in by Dubai College students including the Duke of Edinburgh's Award, and F1 in Schools.

 Athletics

 Dubai College students annually partake in the 'Fab 5' athletics tournament, competing against other schools in the area.
 The college also competes in athletic competitions on a regular basis at Rashid School for Boys.
 The school also participates in the annual British Schools in the Middle East Games.